 Provide support and services as dictated by the country prioritisation, in collaboration with FAO, World Bank, SilvaCarbon, and GFOI Lead Team (ideally following an overall strategy defined by the Lead Team).

-SDCG’s preliminary Priority country table is shown below - based on engagement with the groups and activities noted.
+SDCG’s preliminary Priority country table (current as of the 2016-2018 Plan, but not updated for 2017-2019) is shown below - based on engagement with the groups and activities noted.